Youth Hockey Registration: A Documented-Standard Operating Framework

 Put Every Dollar on the Page Before They Click Register

-The number of support emails I get about "unexpected fees" dropped dramatically the year I started listing every cost on the registration landing page—before families clicked to register.
+The associations that get the fewest "unexpected fees" support emails are the ones that list every cost on the registration landing page—before families click to register.
 Not on a PDF, not on page three of the FAQ.
 Right there, above the fold.

 Here's an example breakdown for a Bantam AAA program: